emkaminsk/life/.ai/prd.md

 3.5.3 After ripening period, fruit becomes ripe (🍎) and edible

-3.5.4 When ripe fruit adjacent to human at round end, one random human (if multiple adjacent) eats it, gaining configured energy
+3.5.4 When ripe fruit adjacent to human at round end, one random human that has health below maximum (if multiple adjacent) eats it, gaining configured energy (up to maximum allowed)

 3.5.5 Eaten fruit is removed from board